isc-projects/bind9/README.md

 * New "dnssec-policy" statement to configure a key and signing policy for zones, enabling automatic key regeneration and rollover.
-* A new network manager based on libuv.
+* New new network manager based on libuv.
 * Support for the new GeoIP2 geolocation API
-* Improved DNSSEC trust anchor configuration using `dnssec-keys`
+* Improved DNSSEC trust anchor configuration using `dnssec-keys`, permitting configuration of trust anchors in DS as well as DNSKEY format.
 * YAML output for `dig`, `mdig`, and `delv`.

 ### <a name="build"/> Building BIND

 Minimally, BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
-Successful builds have been observed on many versions of Linux and UNIX, including RHEL/CentOS, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.

-BIND requires a cryptography provider library such as OpenSSL or a hardware service module supporting PKCS#11.
+BIND also requires the `libuv` asynchronous I/O library, and a cryptography provider library such as OpenSSL or a hardware service module supporting PKCS#11.
 On Linux, BIND requires the `libcap` library to set process privileges, though this requirement can be overridden by disabling capability support at compile time.
 See [Compile-time options](#opts) below for details on other libraries that may be required to support optional features.

+Successful builds have been observed on many versions of Linux and UNIX, including RHEL/CentOS, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.

 BIND is also available for Windows Server 2008 and higher.
 See `win32utils/build.txt` for details on building for Windows